-Protocol specifications
+Protocol

-The following commands are accepted by the chat server.
+The messages accepted by the chat server are describe below.
 Please read the specifications carefully and pay attention to the formatting.
 Any other message type will be ignored.

 • register: the client must first send this JSON message to the server before any other interaction can be initiated.
-For registration purposes, there is no need to send a timestamp.
+To register, there is no need to send a timestamp.